SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

     **are not known or not yet determined at compile time** at all.
 -   They are **only known at a program's runtime**, i. e. the properties are defined and passed to programs at runtime.
+-   Consider a UI that allows a user to make an entry in a field.
+By choosing a button, some action is triggered.
--   Consider a program that does not work with a specific kind of table but should be able to work with any kind of table, for example, a user must input the table name first in a UI.
-The tables to be used in the program certainly have different properties, line types, field names, number of rows, and so on.
-Nevertheless, the program must be able to work with all of them, no matter what table is processed.
+    The underlying program must be able to work with whatever was inserted.
+Assume the program expects the name of a database table to be inserted.
+    However, the tables certainly have different properties, line types, field names, number of rows, and so on.
+Nevertheless, the program must be able to work with whatever table name was inserted and no matter what table is processed.
 -   You might also need to determine information about data types and data objects at runtime or even create them.